 You are apt to have bison wandering about the campground.
 It’s located on the west side of the park's North Unit, near the Badlands Wilderness Area.
 Access is located off of the Sage Creek Rim Road, an unpaved road that may temporarily close after winter storms and spring rains.
-The road provides limited turnarounds for large recreational vehicles, but Type B and C motorhomes have no problems.
+The road provides limited turnarounds for large recreational vehicles, but Class B and C motorhomes have no problems.

 There's a great dirt road right across the street from the campground that is perfect for bike rides Believe me, the shade of the campground is well appreciated, as is the swimming pool.

-The Badlands: Put it on your must visit list.
+The Badlands: Put it on your must-visit list.